Parhae: Internal development

-During Hŭmmu's reign, a trade route with Silla, called "Sillado", was established.
-The Silla trade route began at the Eastern Capital located at the center of Parhae's Yongwon Province, came down along the coast past what is now Hamgyong Province.
+During Hŭmmu's reign, a trade route with Silla, called the "Sillado", was established.
+The Silla trade route began at the Eastern Capital located at the center of Parhae's Yongwon Province, ran along the coast past what is now Hamgyong Province.
 This route, which also passed through Parhae's Southern Capital, was established for the purpose of conducting trade with Silla.
 Since the 1980s large numbers of archaeological sites related to Parhae have been excavated in North Korea; among those sites, the fortress at Bukcheong and the monastery site at Omae-ri in the city of Sinpo were locales engaged in the trade between Parhae and Silla.
-The route led from Pukchong, which was Parhae's Southern Capital, down along the coast to the Yonghung River; across the river was Silla's Chonjong (Jeonjeong) Prefecture.
+The route led from Pukchong, which was Parhae's Southern Capital, down along the coast to the Yonghung River; across the river was Silla's Chonjong Prefecture.
 Hŭmmu moved the capital of Parhae several times.
-He also established Shangjing/Sanggyeong, the permanent capital near Lake Jingpo in the south of today's Heilongjiang province around 756, stabilizing and strengthening central rule over various ethnic tribes in his realm, which was expanded temporarily.
-He also authorized the creation of the Jujagam/Zhouzijian, the national academy, based on the national academy of Tang.
+He also established Shangjing/Sanggyeong, the permanent capital near Lake Jingpo in the south of modern day Heilongjiang province around 756, stabilizing and strengthening central rule over various ethnic tribes in his realm, which was expanded temporarily.
+He also authorized the creation of the Jujagam/Zhouzijian, the national academy, based on Guozijian, the national academy of Tang.

 Conflict with Mohe tribes and Silla

 The bilateral relationship between the Tang and Parhae grew friendlier.
 From 766 to 779, 25 missions from Parhae paid respect to Daizong.
 By the end of Hŭmmu's reign in 793, princes from Parhae's royal family were serving as guards at the court of Emperor Dezong of Tang of their own volition.
 Peace with the Tang allowed Parhae to further expand its territory.
 After the death of Hŭmmu, who was posthumously known as Mun (Wen, r.
 737–793), Parhae experienced a succession crisis.
 As a result, Parhae lost territory and bordering Mohe tribes rebelled.
 Both the reigns of Sŏn (Xuan, r.
 818–830) and Tae Ijin (Da Yizhen, r.
 830–857) saw intrusions by Mohe tribes.
 Sŏn annexed the Yuexi Mohe and other tribes along the Amur valley in the north.
+In 886, the Heishui Mohe put up wooden signs declaring that they wished to establish peaceful relations with Silla.
 In 818-820, he also invaded Liaodong and parts of Silla on Parhae's southern border.
 In 826, Silla mobilized tens of thousands of people to fortify the border with Parhae.
 In the middle of the 9th century, Parhae completed its local administrative system, which was composed of five capitals, 15 prefectures and 62 counties.